 Robust Gantt Chart Features

 Before you can monitor the project, of course, you have to plan and schedule it.
-Our online Gantt chart is a perfect fit for teams using PRINCE2.
+Our online Gantt chart is a perfect fit for teams using the PRINCE2 methodology.
 We organize your tasks and chart them over a project timeline.
 Now you can break project phases into milestones and link dependencies to manage your schedule.

 Multiple Project Views

 Control your project no matter how you manage it.
-ProjectManager.com has the flexibility to work with PRINCE2 or any method you prefer to run your project.
+ProjectManager has the flexibility to work with PRINCE2 or any method you prefer to run your project.

 Whether you use PRINCE2 or another methodology to manage your project, you’ll need tools to control the work through all of its stages.
-ProjectManager.com is a cloud-based project management software that has the features to aid any project methodology.
+ProjectManager is a cloud-based project management software that works with multiple project management methodologies.
 From its real-time dashboard to online Gantt charts, you hold the reins.
 See how it can help you by taking this free 30-day trial today!